-Transactions in foreign currencies are translated to GEL at exchange rates at the dates of the transactions.
-Monetary assets and liabilities denominated in foreign currencies at the reporting date are retranslated to the functional currency at the exchange rate at that date.
+Transactions in foreign currencies are translated to the functional currency of the Company at exchange rates at the dates of the transactions.

+Monetary assets and liabilities denominated in foreign currencies at the reporting date are translated to the functional currency at the exchange rate at that date.
 The foreign currency gain or loss on monetary items is the difference between amortised cost in the functional currency at the beginning of the period, adjusted for effective interest and payments during the period, and the amortised cost in foreign currency translated at the exchange rate at the end of the reporting period.